[(1) The directors of each of the merging companies must report—

 (2) The directors of each of the other merging companies must in turn—

-(a) report those matters to every meeting of the members, or any class of members,
+(a) report those matters to every

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.